Ted Bundy's death at Florida State Prison on January 24, 1989, brought an end to the macabre story of America's most notorious serial killer.

 “A minute later, the machine was turned off, and Bundy went limp.
 A paramedic opened the blue shirt and listened for a heartbeat.
 A second doctor aimed a light into his eyes.
 At 7:16 a.m., Theodore Robert Bundy — one of the most active killers of all time — was pronounced dead.”

-Ted Bundy’s Death And Legacy
+Ted Bundy’s Death And The Legacy He Left Behind

 After Ted Bundy’s execution, his brain was removed in the name of science.
 In the hopes that any glaring abnormalities could be found that indicated what caused such violent behavior, researchers examined the organ thoroughly.